-We could give you a sure re recipe for crab cakes.
-(In fact, we do: see the variation below.)
-But we found that incorporating shrimp into a crab cake does nothing to diminish the rich flavor of the crab and adds excellent texture to boot.
-It also doesn’t hurt that, on the whole, shrimp are a heck of a lot more affordable than Dungeness crabs, giving you more value for your money.
-Serve with a tartar or even an Asian-inspired sauce; place on a split english muffin and drizzle with hollandaise for brunch; or make tiny cakes and set them out as appetizers. no matter how you serve them, these cakes are winners.
+We could give you a sure fire recipe for crab cakes, but we found that incorporating shrimp into a crab cake does nothing to diminish the rich flavor of the crab and adds excellent texture.
+Serve with a tartar or even an Asian-inspired sauce; place on a split english muffin and drizzle with hollandaise for brunch; or make tiny cakes and set them out as appetizers.
+No matter how you serve them, these cakes are winners.

 unsalted butter and extra-virgin olive oil

 2 celery stalks, finely diced

 2 jalapeño or serrano chiles, diced (optional), or 1⁄2 small green bell pepper, stemmed, seeded, and cut into small dice

 1 tablespoon fresh thyme, chopped

 Zest of 1⁄2 lemon, plus juice of 1 lemon

 2 tablespoons chopped fresh parsley

 1 tablespoon chopped fresh chives